eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-learn-sweep" mode="images" %}<br>

-The values where the gap is significant depends on the level of friction.
+The values where the gap is significant depend on the level of friction.
 However, it seems that you really just need at most about a one in three chance to learn about a candidate for the delayed runoff to have a significant advantage.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="p-learn-ci-table" %}